Yes, your website needs to be ADA compliant

 Now it’s time to test if your website or web application is truly accessible for users with disabilities.
 By using a thorough list of scenarios a user may face on your website our UX Testing Team will check for any unexpected barriers.
 Typically, a few issues may arise during this time.
 In this case, we will load the issues into Console for your developers to complete.

 Your Web Accessibility Specialist will work with you to update your Accessibility Policy, which will now include a Certification Statement from Accessible Web.
 We’ll also complete a VPAT® that outlines the scope of our testing and outlines the details of how your website or web app conforms with WCAG.
-Most clients sign up for an A11y Partner Program console subscription so we can work together to maintain conformance and display our Certification Seal on your Website Badge.
+Most clients sign up for an A11y Partner Program console subscription so we can work together to maintain conformance and display our Certification Seal on your A11Y Center.